Forecast For Thursday With Travis Meyer

 Video

-Hey there!
-Travis Meyer here with our forecast for Thursday and a look at the week ahead.
+Travis Meyer here with a look at what to expect on Thursday.

 Keep up-to-date with everything that happens in your world.